sjmeas/RNASeq/README.md

 # Copy Number Variation Analysis Pipeline

-This repository provides scripts for a copy number variation (CNV) of RNASeq data.
+This repository provides scripts for copy number variation (CNV) analysis of RNASeq data.

 ## Part One: Installation of Dependencies